 Searching for a study abroad program in Australia to satisfy a deep thirst for classical music and musical performance?
 Seeking a way to awaken the Wolfgang Amadeus Mozart in you?
-There are plenty of providers that offer incredible programs for music students who want to explore the outback, but check out this list of the top music study programs offered at the best Australian universities.
+There are plenty of providers that offer incredible programs for music students who want to explore the outback, but check out this list of the top music study programs in Australia, offered at the best Australian universities.

 GlobaLinks Learning Abroad and University of Sydney